tr0njavolta/katacoda-dev/terraform-sentinel/step1.md

 ## Create the bucket rule

 Your policy has a filter that will search the mock data, but no rule to evaluate this data against.
-Copy and paste the `bucket_tags` rule to your policy below the filter statement.
+Copy and paste the `bucket_tags` rule below the commented line `# Rule to require at least one tag`.

 ```
 bucket_tags = rule {